NLPrinceton/ALaCarte/README.md

 # ALaCarte

 This repository contains code and transforms to induce your own rare-word/n-gram vectors as well as evaluation code for the [A La Carte Embedding paper](http://aclweb.org/anthology/P18-1002).
+An overview is provided in this [OffConvex Blog](http://www.offconvex.org/2018/09/18/alacarte/).

 If you find any of this code useful please cite the following:

     @inproceedings{khodak2018alacarte,
       title={A La Carte Embedding: Cheap but Effective Induction of Semantic Feature Vectors},